-The book, “Till Business Do Us Part, How To Thrive in Your Business & Survive Your UnSupportive Husband” is tentatively scheduled for release, next year, in October, smack dab in the middle of National Women’s Small Business Month.
+The book, “Till Business Do Us Part, How To Thrive in Your Business & Survive Your UnSupportive Husband” is tentatively scheduled for release, February 20, 2020.
+Yep, 02/20/2020.
+There is significance in the number 2.
+More on that later.

 My quest is to shed light on this never-discussed topic.
 If a woman business owner is struggling with an unsupportive husband, not only is her family suffering, but the risk to her business is great.
 It may stall or fail and the effects can be significant.
 Her struggles can reflect negatively on economic development, for the people she employs, the taxes she pays, and for the contributions she makes through direct donations or donations-in-kind.

 My research is demonstrating that the number of women business owners who deal with unsupportive husbands is staggering and the spectrum of that lack of support is wide.
 But, the one common denominator they all share is the shame and isolation.
 Shedding light on this dicey topic will give women business owner’s a place to, well, breathe, and find solutions.

 This book will not throw husbands under the bus.
 Quite the opposite, in fact.
 The book’s message is getting laser-focused on growing a profitable business and how to accomplish it with everyone’s best interests in mind.
 This is not a memoir, but I do have empathy and deep understanding of this sticky subject.
 Any stories I share personally will pale in comparison to the courageous, amazing women business owners I am featuring and the strategies I offer to navigate these tricky waters.

 Please share your respectful thoughts, below, or if you wish to contact me personally I respond to all courteous emails at email@example.com.

 Your Happy Warrior (a person undiscouraged even in the face of difficulties; plucky,